dbt-athena/dbt-athena.github.io/docs/docs/getting-started/installation.md

 ## Prerequisites

 - Installed dbt Core using the [installation instructions](https://docs.getdbt.com/docs/core/installation) for your operating system + a dbt project initialized.
 - A working Athena setup.
-See [Athena quickstart](docs/getting-started/athena-quickstart).

 ## Install dbt-athena